IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 <a id="filter"></a>
 ## 4.2 Filtering data
-You can invoke the `filter` operation on a `Stream` object when you want to selectively allow tuples to be passed and reject tuples from being passed to another stream.
+You can invoke the `filter` transform on a `Stream` object when you want to selectively allow tuples to be passed and reject tuples from being passed to another stream.
 The filtering is done based on a provided callable object.
 The `Stream.filter()` function takes as input a callable object that takes a single tuple as an argument and returns True or False.

 Filtering is an immutable operation.
 When you filter a stream, the tuples are not altered.
-(If you want to alter the type or content of a tuple, see [Transforming data](#33-transforming-data).)
+(If you want to alter the type or content of a tuple, see [Transforming data](#map).)

 For example, you have a `source` function that returns a set of four words from the English dictionary.
 However, you want to create a `Stream` object of words that do not contain the letter "a".